-My rice cooker is this one by Oster and has lasted over a decade!
+Don’t have a rice cooker?
+We have this one by Oster and has lasted over a decade!

 I personally believe oatmeal is an anytime meal – add raisins for sweet, an egg for savory, or pistachios to get fancy.
 It sticks to your ribs and satiates the chill on a winter’s night.

-Plus, in many cases, all you need to do is add hot water.
+Plus, if you buy “quick” and not “old fashioned” oats, all you need to do is add hot water.
 A reno-recipe win if you ask me!